Cricket: New Zealand V Sri Lanka, 1st T20 Scores - UrduPoint

 Cricket: New Zealand V Sri Lanka, 1st T20 Scores

-Mount Maunganui, (APP - UrduPoint / Pakistan Point News - 28th Dec, 2024) Brief scoreboard after the first innings of the opening Twenty20 match between New Zealand and Sri Lanka at Mount Maunganui on Saturday.
+Mount Maunganui, (APP - UrduPoint / Pakistan Point News - 28th Dec, 2024) Brief scores from the first of three Twenty20 matches between New Zealand and Sri Lanka in Mount Maunganui on Saturday:

 New Zealand 172-8 off 20 overs: (Daryl Mitchell 62, Michael Bracewell 59; Binura Fernando 2-22, Maheesh Theekshana 2-29, Wanindu Hasaranga 2-33).